-Students at Attleborough Academy Norfolk will have an equal opportunity and entitlement to an appropriately broad and balanced curriculum.
-This will be provided within the spirit of the National Curriculum policy and guidance.
+Students at Attleborough Academy Norfolk have an equal opportunity and entitlement to an appropriately broad and balanced curriculum.
+This is generally provided within the spirit of the National Curriculum policy and guidance.

 All students will have an entitlement and access to a curriculum provision, which is appropriate to their needs and abilities.

 The time allowed for each curriculum subject and the way in which students are grouped will reflect the needs and resources of the Academy and will be reviewed on an annual basis by the management of the Academy.